sccn/sccn.github.io/Graveyard/common_baseline.md

 Repetitive processes, such as the computation performed above, may be time consuming to perform by hand if there are many epochs in each dataset and many datasets.
-Therefore it may be best performed by an EEGLAB Matlab script that is left to run until finished in a Matlab session.
-Writing scripts using EEGLAB functions makes keeping track of data parameters and events relatively easy, while maintaining access to the flexibility and power of the Matlab signal processing and graphics environment.
+Therefore it may be best performed by an EEGLAB MATLAB script that is left to run until finished in a MATLAB session.
+Writing scripts using EEGLAB functions makes keeping track of data parameters and events relatively easy, while maintaining access to the flexibility and power of the MATLAB signal processing and graphics environment.

 <u>Notes: </u>